corcorana/restingIAF/iaf_short.md

 Mean IAF estimates were centred about 10 Hz, with the majority falling in the range of 9 to 11 Hz.
 Both estimators were similarly distributed in both sets of recordings (see Figure 3A).
 Intraclass correlation coefficients (ICC$_{3,k}$: PAF$_M = .96$; CoG$_M = .98$) indicated that variance in PAF$_M$ and CoG$_M$ estimates was predominantly attributable to interindividual differences across the sample, rather than intraindividual differences between recordings (see Figure 3B).
-These data are therefore in accord with previous reports of the IAF's high temporal stability (at least within the same recording session) and interindividual variability (at least in the context of eyes-closed resting-state recordings).
+These data are therefore in accord with previous reports of the IAF's high temporal stability (at least within the same recording session) and interindividual variability (at least in the context of eyes-closed resting-state EEG).

-Kernal density estimation of grand-averaged alpha peak and gravity estimates (PAF$_{GA}$ and CoG$_{GA}$, respectively) suggested that the probability density function underlying both estimators was well-characterised by a Gaussian distribution, although CoG$_{GA}$ was rather more heavy-tailed.
+Kernel density estimation of grand-averaged alpha peak and gravity estimates (PAF$_{GA}$ and CoG$_{GA}$, respectively) suggested that the probability density function underlying both estimators was well-characterised by a Gaussian distribution, although CoG$_{GA}$ was rather more heavy-tailed.
 Despite this difference, PAF$_{GA}$ and CoG$_{GA}$ produced remarkably consistent results (ICC$_{3,k} =.97$; $R^2 = .90$).
 This finding, which extends that reported in a smaller sample by Jann, Koenig, Dierks, Boesch, and Federspiel [-@jann2010], lends weight to the claim that these two estimators tap into the same fundamental oscillatory process(es).